Banh Mi

 Banh mi bot loc Da Nang

-You will be surprised to find out what this banh mi is about.
+You will be surprised to find out what this sandwich is about.
 Besides its beautiful long-stretching coastline, Da Nang is famous for banh bot loc – clear tapioca shrimp and pork dumplings.
 Savory shrimp and pork belly are covered in translucent, soft, and chewy dumpling skin and eaten with sweet and spicy fish sauce.
-We love the banh mi, and we love banh bot loc, so why not merge them together?
-And there, we have banh mi bot loc: baby dumplings are stuffed in a banh mi, with some greens and chili paste added.
-You can expect crispy bread outside and a surprisingly good explosion of tastes inside.
+We love banh mi, and we love banh bot loc, so why not combine the two?
+Thus, banh mi bot loc was born: baby dumplings stuffed inside a banh mi, with fresh greens and chili paste added.
+The result?
+Crispy bread on the outside and a surprising explosion of flavors on the inside.

 Banh mi Hoi An